samantha781/COGS118A_FinalProject/README.md

 # COGS 118A Final Project
-# Source Code for the Project
+Source Code for the Project

-# Notes for GIT
+Notes for GIT:

 add files (git)
 > `git add .`